Live Action Projects is an integrated storytelling agency founded in 2005 by David Modigliani.

 David loves storytelling in all its forms – on page, stage, or screen.
 He’s a published poet and playwright.
 His play HOLED won the American Repertory Theater’s Phyllis Anderson Prize; his play WIRELESS-LESS premiered at the Fusebox Festival, was published in Theater Magazine, and was nominated by the Austin Critics Table for “Best New Play.”
 He co-founded improv comedy group, The Knuckleball Now, which was named one of Austin’s best by the Austin Chronicle and won the B. Iden Payne award for outstanding improv troupe.

 He holds a BA from Harvard College and an MFA from the University of Texas at Austin, where he was a James A. Michener fellow in creative writing, but he’s most proud to be a founding member of the Texas Playboys Baseball Club – leaders of the Sandlot Revolution.
-He lives in Austin, Texas with his wife, Michelle and their two cats, Harvi and Lilli.
+He lives in Austin, Texas with his two cats, Harvi and Lilli.